-(35-year-old, male with a bachelor's degree, who has lived most of his life in a small to medium-sized city, is married and has not lost a loved one to femicide, female participant 2).
+(35-year-old, male with a bachelor's degree, who has lived most of his life in a small to mediumsized city, is married and has not lost a loved one to femicide, female participant 2).

 Believing unconditionally or the opposite, not believing no matter what he does, is shaped according to our past experiences, this situation is reflected in our behaviour and the steps we will take...
-(32-year-old woman who has a PhD, has spent most of her life in a big city, is married and has not lost a close relative to femicide, male participant 3).

 The duration of the effect of the feeling of trust/uncertainty varies according to the individual.
 As one of the participants stated; "unfortunately, it is experienced from time to time, it is a feeling of ebb and flow...